zacharylongo/CCC-410/README.md

    ```bash
    pip install -r requirements.txt
    ```
+4. Configure API Keys
+   * Firewatch.py is 100% functional without any paid subscriptions.
+However, you **MUST** register for a WhoisXML **AND** WhoIsFreaks account for full functionality.
+   * These keys can simply be pasted into ``` config.json ``` with no further configuration required.

 ## Usage<a name="usage"></a> 🛠️

-To use the FireWatch Suite, execute the `Service_selector.py` file and follow the on-screen instructions to select a service.
-Alternatively, you can run individual modules directly.
+To best utilize the FireWatch Suite, execute the `Service_selector.py` file and follow the on-screen instructions to select a service.
+Alternatively, you can run individual modules directly if that's what you desire.

 ```bash
 python Service_selector.py